Tags

 They chase us like outlaws, like rustlers, like thieves . . .

 Memorialized in lyrics that are still being sung seven decades later by the likes of Bob Dylan and Bruce Springsteen, the 28 Mexican workers would remain anonymous until Tim Z Hernandez, the son of migrant farmworkers and a professor at the University of Texas, El Paso, embarked on a six-year search to identify the “deportees,” find their families, and chronicle their lives in his book All They Will Call You.
 Since 2010, he has gathered hundreds of documents, photographs, and remembrances of the Los Gatos accident and continues to locate surviving family members.
-At the same time, his work recognizes the contributions of immigrants to the United States, since long before and long after the Bracero Program and illustrates the devastating impact of deportation, how it strips immigrants of their dignity and their humanity, separating families, and leaving behind a long trail of trauma.
+At the same time, his work recognizes the immense contributions of immigrants to the United States, since long before and long after the Bracero Program and illustrates the devastating impact of deportation, how it strips immigrants of their dignity and their humanity, separating families, and leaving behind a long trail of trauma.

 The passage of Proposition 134 : Secure the Border Act in Arizona this week has renewed fears of deportation among the state’s immigrant community, where 188,000 US citizen children are living in mixed-immigration families.
-I know some of these families from my time working as a principal in Phoenix.
+I know some of these families from my time working as a principal in a Phoenix high school.
 Following Tuesday’s election results, I opened Facebook Messenger to find a message from a former student.
 Although I haven’t seen her since 2008, I knew immediately why she was reaching out, and it broke my heart.

 A DACA recipient, she attended my early college high school when Proposition 300 passed in Arizona, making students who were not US citizens or permanent residents and those lacking legal status ineligible for in-state tuition and federal and state financial aid.
-The referendum was approved with 72 percent of votes in November 2006, leaving little doubt about where most Arizona voters stood on immigration.
+The referendum was approved with 72 percent of votes in November 2006, leaving little doubt about where most Arizonans stood on immigration.
 That was the tip of the iceberg, with anti-immigrant sentiment reaching its peak in in 2010 with SB1070, the “show me your papers” law that required law enforcement to ask for proof of legal status if they suspected someone was undocumented.
 Racial profiling by any other name, it also gave police the authority to arrest, without a warrant, those they deemed “deportable.”
 Later that same year, a law subsequently ruled unconstitutional, banned a Mexican-American ethnic studies program in the Tucson school district.

-The Grand Canyon State was becoming “ground zero” in the war on immigration.
+Arizona was becoming “ground zero” in the war on immigration.
 My students, undocumented with no way of becoming documented that didn’t require them to leave the only home they had ever known, were the collateral damage.
 They were scared every day that they or someone in their families would be arrested on the way home from school and deported.
 The Deferred Action for Childhood Arrivals (DACA) immigrant policy brought in by Barack Obama, would subsequently offer protections from deportation and legal work permits, but temporarily.
 Today, DACA is under threat in court, with an ongoing legal challenge led by Texas that has already resulted in a freeze on the granting of DACA initial requests.
 Trump, who tried to dismantle it during his previous term in the White House, has promised to end the DACA program.

 I found out from my student that she has been living her life in two-year increments as required by DACA and from court decision to court decision.
-Now with another Trump presidency on the horizon, she is exploring her options, one of which was to reach out to her old high school principal to ask about where I live in Mexico and if it’s a nice area.
+Now with another Trump presidency on the horizon, she is exploring her options, one of which was to reach out to her old high school principal to inquire about where I live in Mexico and if it’s a nice area.
 She’s anticipating the worst.
 It’s understandable.
 It’s so unfair.

 It is with her and other immigrants on mind, that Aliento‘s Founder and CEO, Reyna Montoya, released the following statement on Tuesday night: